15 Things You Didn’t Know You Could Clean with Lemon

 Make spotty knives shine like new

 Lemon juice and a sponge are all you need to erase rust spots on knives.
+Find out more simple secrets of people who always have clean homes.

 De-grime your shower door